Diagonal Form of the Varchenko Matrices: Nonexistence of the Diagonal Form of the Varchenko Matrices of Arrangements Not in Semigeneral Positions

-Here comes an important observation: If we restrict to the Varchenko matrix of regions in $S_1$, denoted by $\mathcal{R}(S_1)$, we obtain the Varchenko matrix of the pseudosphere arrangement of $d$ pseudospheres in $\mathbb{R}^{d-1}$ in general position.
-This matrix is equivalent to the Varchenko matrix for $\mathcal{A}^S\cup R$.
-Intuitively, we can view $R$ as the inner region of the point $S_1\cap\cdots\cap S_{d+1}$.
+Here comes an important observation: If we restrict to the Varchenko matrix of regions in $H_1$, denoted by $\mathcal{R}(H_1)$, we obtain the Varchenko matrix of the hyperplane arrangement of $d$ hyperplanes in $\mathbb{R}^{d-1}$ in general position.
+This matrix is equivalent to the Varchenko matrix for $\mathcal{A}^H\cup R$.
+Intuitively, we can view $R$ as the inner region of the point $H_1\cap\cdots\cap H_{d+1}$.

 \